dmlc/gluon-nlp/scripts/datasets/question_answering/README.md

 nlp_data prepare_searchqa
 ```

-Directory structure of the searchqa dataset will be as follows
+Directory structure of the SearchQA dataset will be as follows
 ```
 searchqa
 ├── train.txt